kitten-science/kitten-scientists/packages/documentation/docs/sections/space.md

 # Space

+## Section Trigger

+This section has a trigger :material-lightning-bolt-outline: on itself.
+This is the _default trigger_ for the buildings in this section.

+If you do not set a trigger for an individual building, that building will be triggered according to the default trigger.

 ## Planet Buildings

 When you enable a building, this building will be built if all of these are true: